 "On behalf of our membership and the entire credit union industry, we thank Senator Mike Rounds for supporting credit unions and introducing legislation to delay the NCUA's RBC rule an additional year," said NAFCU Vice President of Legislative Affairs Brad Thaler.
 "While NCUA's delay was extremely welcome, we believe additional study is needed – particularly as relates to ensuring that credit union capital requirements are no more stringent than those required of the banking industry."

 NAFCU supports an appropriate RBC system for credit unions.
 Over the past few years, the association has consistently opposed the NCUA's RBC rulemaking and has urged the rule be modified or effective date delayed, particularly because of increased regulatory burdens and costs that the association believes need to be addressed, including changes made to bank capital by S. 2155.

 A similar bill introduced in the House by Reps.
 Bill Posey, R-Fla., and Denny Heck, D-Wash. – with whom NAFCU met and thanked – passed the House three times this year.
-One of the vehicles, a regulatory relief package called the JOBS Act 3.0, is still pending before the Senate.
-Thaler noted that yesterday's action by Rounds is an important step to keep the RBC provision in the JOBS Act as part of the discussion for end-of-year legislation by ensuring that the delay proposal is bicameral.
+One of the vehicles, a regulatory relief package called the JOBS Act 3.0, is still pending in the Senate.
+Thaler noted that today's action by Rounds is an important step to keep the RBC provision in the JOBS Act as part of the discussion for end-of-year legislation by ensuring that the delay proposal is bicameral.

 Get daily updates.